-The Hardware Verification Technologies Department specializes in high-quality research, design and development in the domain of functional verification of hardware.
-The main mission of the department is to build cutting-edge technologies along with accompanying methodologies to assist IBM with the complex task of designing and verifying the next generation processors and chips.
+The Verification and Quality Technologies Department specializes in high-quality research, design, and development in the domain of functional verification of hardware.
+The main mission of the department is to build cutting-edge technologies along with accompanying methodologies to assist IBM with the complex task of designing and verifying the next generation of processors and chips.
 Our expertise in this domain goes back over 30 years, during which we pioneered several of the practices currently prevalent in the industry.
 Some of these include:

-- A scalable formal verification technology which employs state-of-the-art model checking algorithms with extensive support for all common design and specification languages, including PSL (an IEEE standard specification language invented by our department).
+- A scalable formal verification technology that employs state-of-the-art model checking algorithms with extensive support for all common design and specification languages, including PSL (an IEEE standard specification language invented by our department).

 - A powerful solution for post-silicon validation aimed at finding intricate bugs that may occur in complex multi-processing scenarios or under advanced memory management constraints, such as transactional memories.